4 Key Factors to Retiring with Confidence

 Feeling confident in, or as you approach, retirement is about more than money.
-An AustralianSuper-Monash University study* found maintaining good health and setting specific goals are more important to Australians over 50 than the amount of their savings.
-The study is aimed at improving retirement outcomes for all Australians.
-It’s the first of its kind to examine how people think and feel about finishing their working life.
+An AustralianSuper-Monash University study* found maintaining good health and setting specific goals were more important to Australians over 50 than the amount of their savings.
+The study was aimed at improving retirement outcomes for all Australians.
+It was the first of its kind to examine how people thought and felt about finishing their working life.

 When planning for retirement, your financial position is only one piece of the puzzle.

-The AustralianSuper Monash University Retirement Confidence Index (RCI) considers 4 key areas that affect a person’s confidence:
+The AustralianSuper Monash University Retirement Confidence Index (RCI) considered 4 key areas that affected a person’s confidence:

 1. Financial awareness and skills